Competitions

 • Please enclose a separate sheet with your full contact details (address, email, phone number) and list of titles submitted.
 For online entries, this contact information should be put in the body of the email.

-• All entries must be typed (on A4 paper for postal entries) in English (dialects allowable), and must be the original, unpublished work of the entrant (previous publication includes via internet or independent press).
+• All entries must be typed (on A4 paper for postal entries) in English (dialects allowable).

 • If your work is published in any form after entry, please let us know.
 In some cases this may disqualify your entry and entitle you to a refund of your entry fee.